ghga-de/datameta/docs/INSTALL_VSCODE.md

 And open the created directory in vscode, for instance like that:
 `code ./datameta`

+Install the remote develoment extension:
+- click on the extensions symbol in the side bar
+- search for `Remote Development` and install it

 To reopen vscode inside the dev container:
 - select `View > Command Palette` in the dropdown menu
 - then select (or type): `Remote-Containers: Reopen in Container`